 Read the information below and start the quiz whenever you're ready.
 You can come back to this page at any time.

-Effective January 1, 2019, California Assembly Bill (AB) 516 requires that all Dealers electronically report all vehicles sales and produce TLPs (Temporary License Plates) when needed.
+Effective January 1, 2019, California Assembly Bill (AB) 516 requires that all Dealers electronically report all vehicle sales and produce TLPs (Temporary License Plates) when needed.
 Handwritten Reports of Sale are no longer accepted.

 The Department of Motor Vehicles (DMV) has contracted with Fairfax Imaging, Inc. to provide California-licensed dealers and lessor-retailers access to the QuickTags system.